 Sayings and quotes about toxic people

-Whether it’s short sentences that sum up the behavior of toxic people or tips on how to behave properly, there are many sayings about this topic.
-We have some of them for you here.
+Whether it’s short phrases that sum up toxic behavior or tips on how to behave properly, there are many sayings that revolve around this topic.
+We’ve rounded some of them up for you here.

 - I will not let anyone walk through my mind with their dirty feet.
 (Mahatma Gandhi)